-He died at Toronto on 10 August 2008 and was buried in Manitoba.
-His book and papers were donated in 2003 to the York University Archives and Special Collections.
+He died unmarried at Toronto, Ontario on 10 August 2008 and his cremains were buried in Manitoba.
+His books and papers were donated in 2003 to the York University Archives and Special Collections.

 His articles for the Manitoba Historical Society:

 Attestation papers [Walter James Bowsfield], Canadian Expeditionary Force, Library and Archives Canada.